 Young engineer academy >

 More and more people around the world are living in cities.
 And even if cities only take up around two percent of the land area, more than 50 percent of the world’s population already live there.
 Cities thus act as central stages of sustainable development: they drive our economies, culture, and innovation.
-Inequalities in society, however, are also really brought to the fore here.
-Approx. 80 percent of carbon emissions are generated in cities.
+75 percent of carbon emissions are generated in cities.
 That’s why we need to pay special attention to the sustainable development of cities.
 At Viessmann, we make an important contribution to this with our technologies.

 In short, it’s all about striking a delicate balance: on the one hand, to maintain and increase prosperity; on the other hand, to conserve the planet’s limited resources.
 It is extremely challenging to connect individual practices and behaviors with their worldwide effects and to consider the complexity of the global interdependencies.
 Our company endeavors to include sustainability in all its processes and tries to adjust administration, production, and sales activities accordingly.

 Global climate change is one of the greatest challenges of the 21st century.
 It does not stop at national borders and its impacts affect us all.
 Rapid and ambitious measures to reduce climate-damaging emissions and to adapt to the consequences of climate change are vital for global sustainable development.
-Viessmann has been dedicated to environmental protection for decades.
-For us, sustainability is tradition, which – now more than ever – defines our business on an operational level.
+In our recent Viessmann Climate Report, we published our climate strategy which outlines our contributions to SDG 13.